This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 What is Neem Oil?

-The Neem oil which is extracted from the seeds is of great commercial importance.
+Especially the Neem oil which is extracted from the seeds is of great commercial importance.
 It is used in many products from cosmetics, in Ayurveda, and in organic agriculture and horticulture for its insecticidal and fungicidal properties.

 Extraction and active ingredient